JudeDavis1/capital-cities/README.md

 - The backend is made up of lambda functions using the serverless (offline) framework.
 - I am using Zod here for ensuring object types match at runtime e.g. when I'm making API calls to `countriesnow.space`.
 This makes it easier to pinpoint object shape mismatch errors on the server.
 - I decided to use `serverless offline` for lambdas as it is a quick setup for APIs and helps keep things nice and modular, allowing me to scale (add functions) horizontally.
-- The `integrations` folder contains the code that is responsible for interfacing with 3rd party libraries.
+- The `integrations` folder contains the code that is responsible for interfacing with 3rd party APIs.
 - Using `winston` logger to make server logging easier and nicer.
 It also provides timestamps and info/warning/error coloring which is useful if errors occur for a user and they report it.
 We can then analyze logs and pinpoint the issue.

 #### Security measures

 - We should check the answers on the backend so that the user can't see the correct ones.
-Create a seperate lambda function so that we can do this.
+Create a separate lambda function so that we can do this.
 - In addition to this, I realized that the initial data sent to the frontend may assist in getting the correct answer, so to combat this, we can send back just the country, and the 3 options.

 Primitive flow for this: